Easy Chocolate Fondue

 You don’t need a fondue set for this recipe but it certainly adds to the whole experience, which brings me to this week’s giveaway: a beautiful Cast Iron Fondue Set by Swissmar.
-I happen to have the exact same one and love it.
 In the spirit of good fun, simply name your latest celebrity crush in the comment section below to enter the contest.
 I’ll start it off by admitting that I’m hopelessly smitten with Jon Hamm, otherwise known as Don Draper from Mad Men.
 (But then again, who isn’t?)

 More details on the contest below, but first here’s how to make the fondue…

 Begin by finely chopping 2 bars of premium quality semi-sweet chocolate.
 (If you’re wondering, I also tried the recipe with milk and bittersweet chocolate, but semi-sweet was the best—it’s intense without being too dark.)
 Place the chocolate in a microwave-safe bowl and add heavy cream, sugar and butter.

 Microwave on medium heat for one and a half minutes.
 It will look not so pretty, like this…

 Stir, then microwave again for 30-60 seconds until almost melted.
 There should be enough residual heat in the bowl to stir until completely smooth.
 The idea when working with chocolate is to keep the heat gentle, otherwise it might scorch and break.
 You could also do this over very low heat on the stovetop or in a double boiler, but I think the microwave is the easiest and most foolproof method.
 Here’s the beautiful finished product…

 All that’s left is to transfer the melted chocolate to a fondue pot or pretty bowl and set it on the table.